temporalio/cli/temporalcli/commandsmd/commands.md

 Includes options set for [workflow reference](#options-set-for-workflow-reference).

+### temporal batch: Manage Batch Jobs

+Batch commands change multiple Workflow Executions.

+#### Options

+Includes options set for [client](#options-set-for-client).

+### temporal batch describe: Show Batch Job progress.

+The temporal batch describe command shows the progress of an ongoing Batch Job.

+`temporal batch describe --job-id=MyJobId`

+#### Options

+* `--job-id` (string) - The Batch Job Id to describe.
+Required.

+### temporal batch list: List all Batch Jobs

+The temporal batch list command returns all Batch Jobs.
+Batch Jobs can be returned for an entire Cluster or a single Namespace.

+`temporal batch list --namespace=MyNamespace`

+#### Options

+* `--limit` (int) - Limit the number of items to print.

+### temporal batch terminate: Terminate a Batch Job

+The temporal batch terminate command terminates a Batch Job with the provided Job Id.
+For future reference, provide a reason for terminating the Batch Job.

+`temporal batch terminate --job-id=MyJobId --reason=JobReason`

+#### Options

+* `--job-id` (string) - The Batch Job Id to terminate.
+Required.
+* `--reason` (string) - Reason for terminating the Batch Job.
+Required.

 ### temporal env: Manage environments.

 Use the '--env <env name>' option with other commands to point the CLI at a different Temporal Server instance.
 If --env